rocwg/note-kotlin/docs/tool-kotlin/01-Kotlin-what-and-why.md

 To complement this, Kotlin provides many convenient ways to handle nullable data.
 This helps greatly in eliminating application crashes.

-Another type of exception that Kotlin helps avoid is the class cast exception,

-which happens when you cast an object to a type without first checking that it has the right type.
+Another type of exception that Kotlin helps avoid is the class cast exception, which happens when you cast an object to a type without first checking that it has the right type.
 Kotlin combines check and cast into a single operation.
-That means once you’ve checked the type, you can refer to members of that type without any additional casts, redeclarations, or checks.
+That means once you've checked the type, you can refer to members of that type without any additional casts, redeclarations, or checks.

-In this example, is performs a type-check on the value variable, which may be of Any type.
-The compiler knows that in the true branch of the conditional, value has to be of type String, so it can safely permit the usage of methods from that type (a so-called smart-cast, which we’ll get to know in more detail in 2.3.6).
+In this example, `is` performs a type-check on the `value` variable, which may be of `Any` type.
+The compiler knows that in the `true` branch of the conditional, `value` has to be of type `String`, so it can safely permit the usage of methods from that type (a so-called smart-cast, which we'll get to know in more detail in 2.3.6).

 ```kotlin
 fun modify(value: Any) {